elkhorn-heavy/walkthroughs/overthewire/bandit/level_12.md

 Spaces are not encoded, so the plaintext here will be four separate words and the first three are easy to guess.
-Since we know it's ROT13 encoded, we don't have to think too hard.
+Since we know it's ROT13 encoded, we don't have to think too hard, though.

 The `tr` command translates one set of characters into another set.
 For example, to translate all `a` and `b` characters to `A` and `B`, the command is